phacoxcll/cdecrypt/README.md

 Small application that allows unpack (decrypt) Wii U NUS Content.

-This is a fork of a fork made by neobrain of the abandoned CDecrypt originally made for crediting.
+This is a fork of a fork made by neobrain of the abandoned CDecrypt originally made for crediar.

 Internally it works almost the same as version 2.0b but it differs in two aspects: